tombannister01/office-utility-manager/README.md

 ## State Management

-- **Context API**: <br> lightweight, built in; ideal for a 3-4 hour test.
+- **Context API**: <br> lightweight, built in.
+Ideal for a smaller project.
 I separated the context to avoid triggering unecessary re-renders.
 And used lightweight custom hooks to interact with context to make it more reusable and extendable
 - **Redux Toolkit** <br>I initially wanted to incorporate redux toolkit but for time constraints and simplicity I decided to go for context.
-In a real life scenario where projects need to be scalable a redux based solution is a better option
+In a real life scenario where projects need to be scalable, a redux based solution is a better option

 ## UI Library